Australian and New Zealand Childhood Arthritis Risk factor Identification Study (ANZ CLARITY)

 Navid Adib

 Navid completed his PhD in Paediatric Rheumatology in Manchester, UK.
 He trained in paediatric rheumatology at Great Ormond Street Hospital, London and The Royal Manchester Children’s Hospital, Manchester.
 Prior to his current practice, he consulted in paediatric rheumatology in Manchester.
-He is a member of the Australian Rheumatology Association and a Fellow of the Royal Australian Collage of Physicians.
+He is a member of the Australian Rheumatology Association and a Fellow of the Royal Australian College of Physicians.

 Pavla Walsh

 Pavla is a Paediatric Rheumatologist and Pain Medicine Specialist, with training and experience in the management of disorders of the musculoskeletal system in childhood.
-She also works with the Complex Pain and the Paediatric Rheumatology teams at Perth Children's Hospital, and the WA Specialist Pain Service in Cottesloe.
+She also works with the Complex Pain and Paediatric Rheumatology teams at Perth Children's Hospital, and the WA Specialist Pain Service in Cottesloe.

 Pavla completed her training at Perth Children's Hospital and The Royal Children’s Hospital.
 She has considerable experience in helping children and young people with chronic pain issues.